wsmcnaughton/angular-error-tooltip/README.md

 }
 ```

-Take a look on samples in [./sample](https://github.com/pleerock/ngx-tooltip/tree/master/sample) for more examples of
+Take a look on samples in [./sample](https://github.com/NaughtyMC/angular-error-tooltip/tree/master/sample) for more examples of
-usages.
+usages.-->